turbopape/milestones/README.md

 ### Sample Case

-for example, if you have tasks def'd to:
+For example, if you have tasks defined to:

 ```Clojure
     {